OmarrRoberts/SeniorThesis2023/README.md

    (either gets taken back to the homescreen to login in/ Gets logged in automattically after confirmation of signing up.

 ****
+#3.
+Use-Case [HomePage Screen]

+Actors: New and Old Users.

+Overview: